HadeelAlFoqahaa/hotelsDeals/ABOUT.md

 > As a deploying side, it was the second time for me for deploying the site, I've learnt alot about this process, I think it was interesting.

+> Testing using mocha and travis were interesting ways to check my apps.

+> Being a full stack web developer, and at the same time being separately at each side was interesting.

 [node.js]: <http://nodejs.org>